SUBMISSION GUIDELINES: CATCHMENT – POETRY OF PLACE

 BIOGRAPHICAL STATEMENTS

-Given our focus on poetry of place, poets should offer a sense of their own location.
+Given our focus on poetry of place, writers can offer a sense of their own location.

 Contributors are encouraged to acknowledge traditional owners of country.

-Poets may also include a sense of their working life/ other interests.
+Bio statements may include a sense of your working life/ other involvements.

 LONGER POETRY

-Three (3) longer poems per poet can be offered, in separate text boxes, at one time.
+Three (3) longer poems can be offered at one time, each in a different text box.

 Any single longer contribution should not be greater than thirty (30) lines in length.

-Each such piece needs to work in a stand-alone way, yet poems can be a multi-part.
+All such work needs to operate in a stand-alone way, yet can have multiple parts.

-Titles are essential with all longer work: they will not be considered in the line-count.
+Titles are essential with all longer work: these won’t be considered in the line-count.

-Dedications may be added below the title, also not being considered in the 30 lines.
+Dedications may be added below the title, not being considered among the 30 lines.

 Spaces left blank below titles/ between stanzas/ sections likewise won’t be counted.

-Please do NOT offer haibun, as if it is longer poetry: instead, it is prose, with haiku.
+Please do NOT submit haibun, as if it is longer poetry: instead, it is prose with haiku.

 TANKA

-All tanka offered in one submission must be copied into the single text box provided.
+All tanka offered in a submission must be copied into the one larger text box given.

 Poets may contribute up to (5) stand-alone tanka, each being five (5) lines in length.